Esin-Kirill/job_tasks/README.md

 ## Description
 This repository contains code examples that were created by my own while working in different companies.
-Some information were hidden and marked as "<replaced>" due to confidential reasons.
+Some information were hidden and marked as "replaced" due to confidential reasons.

 ## Technology stack
 Most of scripts are written in Python.
 But I'm also familiar with SQL (T-SQL, PostgreSQL), Cassandra (CQL), ElasticSearch, JavaScript, HTML, Machine Learning and some other technologies.